MetaMask/metamask-docs/docs/guide/provider-migration.md

 ## Replacing `window.web3`

 For historical reasons, MetaMask injects [`web3@0.20.7`](https://github.com/ethereum/web3.js/tree/0.20.7) into all web pages.
-This version of `web3` is effectively deprecated, and new features are no longer added by the [web3.js](https://github.com/ethereum/web3.js/) team.
+This version of `web3` is deprecated, and is no longer maintained by the [web3.js](https://github.com/ethereum/web3.js/) team.

 If your website relies on our `window.web3` object, your Ethereum-related functionality will break when we stop injecting `window.web3`.
 Continue reading to learn more about the migration options.